7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Just offshore from this eco-friendly Indonesian resort lie Komodo’s coral reefs, offering outstanding snorkelling and scuba diving opportunities.

-You can enjoy complimentary use of kayaks to paddle around the island’s secluded coves and inlets or simply relax in complete seclusion on your own private stretch of sand.
+You can enjoy complimentary use of kayaks to paddle around the island’s secluded coves and inlets.
+Or simply relax in complete seclusion on your own private stretch of sand.

 Central to the Sudamala experience is a deep commitment to environmental sustainability championed by their dedicated green team, Sobat Hijau.
-An advanced sewage treatment plant enables water reuse while innovative biopores installations help preserve the island’s diverse ecosystem.
+An advanced sewage treatment plant enables water reuse while innovative biopore installations help preserve the island’s diverse ecosystem.

 Energy-efficient sliding glass doors have been installed in every guest bungalow.
 Further optimising energy usage is the LED lighting with auto-timers.